The anonymization problem in social networks: Introduction

-In $k$-anonymity approaches, the anonymity of a network as a whole is determined by partitioning the nodes into equivalence classes based on a chosen notion for node equivalence, which we refer to as the \emph{anonymity measure}.
-A node is $k$-anonymous if it is structurally equivalent to $k-1$ other nodes, according to the measure used for anonymity.
-For example, if a node is $k$-anonymous with respect to the degree measure, there are $k-1$ nodes with the same degree.
+In $k$-anonymity, the anonymity of a network as a whole is determined as the fraction of anonymous nodes.
+A node is $k$-anonymous if it has, according to a particular \emph{anonymity measure}, the same \emph{signature} as at least $k-1$ other nodes.
+For example, a node is $k$-anonymous with respect to the measure of degree if it has the same degree value as $k-1$ other nodes.
 The choice of measure essentially determines the attacker scenario against which one protects~\cite{dejong2024comparison}.
-Examples are the degree based attack~\cite{liu2008towards, rajabzadeh2020graph, zhang2019large, mohapatra2019graph, macwan2017k, casas2013algorithm, lu2012fast} or the neighborhood attack, accounting for the exact structure of a node's neighborhood~\cite{romanini2021privacy, zhou2008preserving, zhou2011k, tripathy2012algorithm, alavi2019attacker, dejong2023effect}.
-While in this manuscript we focus on unlabeled and undirected graphs, the anonymity measures can be extended to account for additional attacker knowledge such as node labels~\cite{zhou2011k, tripathy2012algorithm, ren2022personalized, yuan2010personalized}, edge labels~\cite{hao2014k} or edge weights~\cite{liu2015k}.

-Previous work focuses on the situation where $k=2$, where the anonymity of the network is measured as uniqueness: the fraction of nodes at a structurally unique network position~\cite{romanini2021privacy, dejong2024comparison}.
-Given a network and an anonymity measure, the aim of \emph{network anonymization} is then to decrease the uniqueness to a desired level, by means of network alterations, while ensuring that the resulting network data remains suitable for its intended purposes.
-Thus ultimately, in network anonymization there is a trade-off between anonymity and data utility.
-How utility is defined depends on the applications for which the anonymized network should be used.
-To measure utility, we distinguish between preserving structural network properties, and performance on downstream tasks.
-This distinction is similar to work in statistical disclosure control~\cite{snoke2018general} that distinguishes between general utility, the distribution of the data, hence describing the data itself, and specific utility, concerning results of analyzing the data.
-Previous work has found that altering fewer edges leads to higher utility in the form of preservation of structural network features and centrality ranking of nodes~\cite{borgatti2006robustness}.
-Hence, in this paper we focus on altering an as small number of edges as possible.
+Much previous work focuses on $k=2$, measuring network anonymity as uniqueness: the fraction of nodes with a unique signature~\cite{dejong2023effect,romanini2021privacy}.
+Given a network and an anonymity measure, the aim of \emph{network anonymization} is then to decrease the uniqueness to a desired level by means of graph alterations, while ensuring that the resulting network data remain suitable for its intended purposes.
+Consequently, network anonymization involves a trade-off between anonymity and \emph{data utility}.
+It is a known fact that altering fewer edges leads to higher utility~\cite{borgatti2006robustness}.
+Utility can also be measured in terms of how well structural network properties are preserved, or as the extent to which performance in network analysis tasks such as community detection is retained after anonymization.